-John Weaver's unique family law expertise combines his 40 years experience as a family law attorney including six years of service as a full-time Family Magistrate in the Circuit Court for Montgomery County (2001-2007).
+John Weaver's unique family law expertise combines his 35 years experience as a family law attorney including six years of service as a full-time Family Magistrate in the Circuit Court for Montgomery County (2001-2007).
 The breadth and depth of Mr. Weaver's public service experience is extremely rare among attorneys engaged in the active practice of family law and he brings this vast experience to bear in adeptly addressing his clients' domestic relations matters.
-Mr.Weaver has received Martindale-Hubbell Law Directory's highest rating: AV, and is listed in Maryland Super Lawyers (2015-present), Bethesda Magazine's 2019 "Top Attorney" recognition in both mediation and appellate practice.
+Mr.Weaver has received Martindale-Hubbell Law Directory's highest rating: AV, and is listed in Maryland Super Lawyers (2015-present), Bethesda Magazine's 2019 & 2021 "Top Attorneys" recognition in appellate practice, as well as 2019 in mediation.
 Mr. Weaver is the author of The Seven Principles of Just Divorce: Biblical Wisdom and Legal Insight, published in 2020.

 John Weaver is a skilled negotiator, and he has been trained in mediation, arbitration and collaborative divorce alternative dispute resolution (ADR).
 Mr. Weaver applies his negotiation and mediation knowledge and expertise to prepare, educate, and assist clients in their consideration and pursuit of settlement alternatives besides litigation where practicable.Mr.
 Weaver is an experienced mediator who is designated on the Circuit Court for Montgomery County's approved list of mediators for court-ordered referrals in divorce actions.
 Mr. Weaver completed the ABA International Family Law Mediation Training, American Academy of Matrimonial Lawyers Family Law Arbitration Training, ABA Commercial Law Arbitration Training, Pepperdine Strauss Institute for Dispute Resolution Advanced Mediation Training.
 Member, ABA Section of International Law Task Force on International Parental Child Abduction Mediation, 2011- 2017.